topo-gps/ios-manual/en/waypoints/waypoints_create_map.rst

    *A route was planned from the current location to a newly created point on the map.*

 The planned route and the waypoint are not saved automatically.
-To save the planned route press on the route line to open the route planner and then press 'Save' on the top right to save the planned route.
+To save the planned route press on the route line to open the route planner.
+Then press 'Save' on the top right to save the planned route.
 After the route is saved it will appear in the routes screen.